baronnotario/craft_beer_recommendation/Recommender Engine/readme.md

 ### "kneighbors_test_using_users.ipynb":

-#### This contains a KNN classifier taking 20 neighbors by users, gets predictions and accuracy, low, but quite higher than using beers as y
+#### This contains a KNN classifier taking 20 neighbors by users, gets predictions and accuracy, low, but quite higher than using beers as "y"

 ### "collaborative_filtering_recommender.ipynb":